open-component-model/ocm-examples/kubernetes/podify-walkthrough/README.md

 ### Building the component

 The component we'll use is available under the `./components` directory.
-We won't go into the details of component authoring in this guide, but please consult out website for detailed guides on the component authoring process.
+We won't go into the details of component authoring in this guide, but please consult our website for detailed guides on the component authoring process.

 The makefile allows you to easily build, push and sign the component: